 Sarcopenia is introduced in this section.
 This is defined as a muscular disease in which there is a loss in skeletal muscle mass, more specifically in the fast-twitch muscle fibers.

-This discusses the ability for us to move the body, or body parts, over some distance in a certain time period.
+This discusses our ability to move the body, or body parts, over some distance at a certain time.

-This is a vital skill for any athletic performance and is often the most valued performance measure.
+This skill is vital for any athletic performance and is often the most valued performance measure.